What are imaginary friends?

-Sometimes children will do or say something they shouldn’t and blame their imaginary friends.
+Sometimes children will do or say something they shouldn’t have and blame their imaginary friends.
 You can handle this by clearly telling your child that the imaginary friend could not have done this.
-Then follow up with an appropriate strategy, such as making your child clean up the mess.
+Then follow up with an appropriate consequence, like making your child clean up the mess.

 When there might be other issues